gnmearacaun/rpios-wayfirewm-config/README.md

 - Now you can move around using Super+{a,s,f,w,b,h,j,k,l,<Tab>} and make tiles with <Alt>+{h,j,k,l}

-- Note: When one edits wayfire.ini, one is automatically logged out.
+- Note: When you edit wayfire.ini, you may get automatically logged out.
+If not you can use `Ctrl-Alt-Backspace` to logout and test your edits.

 - Customize lxterminal & taskbar, darken theme.